 Blend the strawberries with the sugar until you obtain a smooth sauce

-Fry the rice by spoonfuls
+Fry spoonfuls of the rice mixture

-Drain the fritters on absorbent paper
+Drain the fritters on paper towels

 Pan